-Probe cleaning

-Coating of the pH bulb can lead to erroneous readings including shortened span (slope).
+Probe cleaning Coating of the pH bulb can lead to erroneous readings including shortened span (slope).
 The type of coating will determine the cleaning technique.
 Soft coatings can be removed by vigorous stirring or by the use of a squirt bottle.
-Organic chemical, or hard coatings, should be chemically removed using a light bleach solution.
+Organic chemical, or hard coatings, should be chemically removed.
+A light bleach solution or even a 5 - 10% hydrochloric acid (HCl) soak for a few minutes, often removes many coatings.
 If cleaning does not restore performance, reconditioning may be tried.
 Do not use a brush or abrasive materials on the pH probe.

 How often do you need to recalibrate a pH probe?
 Because every use case is different, there is no set schedule for recalibration.
 If you are using your probe in a fish tank, a hydroponic system or any environment that has generally weak levels of acids and bases you will only need to recalibrate your probe once per year for the first two years.
 After that every ~six months.
 If you are using the pH probe in batch chemical manufacturing, industrial process, or in a solution that is known to have strong acids and bases, then calibration should be done monthly or in extreme cases after each batch.

-Probe reconditioning

-When reconditioning your pH probe is required due to aging, we recommend you use the Atlas Scientific pH probe reconditioning kit.
+Probe reconditioning When reconditioning your pH probe is required due to aging, we recommend you use the Atlas Scientific pH probe reconditioning kit.